kakarolina13/android_manifest_lenovo_Tab2A710F/README.md

  source build/envsetup.sh

- brunch a710f
+ brunch Tab2A710F

-If all goes well this will create a zip file into 'out' folder, that can be flashed on the tablet!
+If all goes well this will create a zip file into 'out' folder, that can be flashed on the tablet , using CWM or TWRP !